-Crampons are special forms of gear that give you more force and traction; some of the crampons are more flexible than others, while some more rigid, and the kind you need is dependent on the kind of boots you will use them with.
+Crampons are special forms of gear that give you more force and traction.
+Some of the crampons are more flexible than others, while some more rigid, and the kind you need is dependent on the kind of boots you will use them with.
 Below, you will find out about the features that are important.

 Alternatively, some manufacturers specialize in making crampons that you can use on a specific type of climb and thereby feature points that you can work into the tiny cracks in the side of a rock or mountain.
 Additionally, there are crampons fitted with special front points that help in breaking through ice compacted over a surface.